What Is Image Compression?

 Now that we've discussed various image formats, the following explains a few image compression methods used to achieve either lossless or lossy compression.
 These algorithms, or variations of these algorithms, are also what is used in image compression tools and services.

-Hopefully, this post helps answer the question “what is image compression?” and “how does image compression work?”.
+Hopefully, this post helps answer the question "what is image compression?" and "how does image compression work?".
 As you can see, there are many moving parts.
 No matter how fast the Internet gets or how performant storage becomes, there will always be room for compression.
-Image compression is useful for a variety of reasons and it is dependent upon the image size reduction you aim to achieve along with the quality level you plan to keep that will determine which form of compression you should use.
+It's important to note that image compression algorithms are not one-size-fits-all, and different algorithms are suited to different types of images.
+For example, some algorithms are better suited to images with few colors and simple patterns, while others are better suited to images with more complex patterns and color variations.